akasharora506/Interior-Designing-Company/README.md

 # Interior-Designing-Company-UI
-Designed the front end of
+Designed the front end of a construction/ interiors company